The Night the Beatles Played Their First Hamburg Show

 They continued in Hamburg as a quartet, but not for long.
 Upon retrieving their belongings from the Bambi Koni, McCartney and Best nailed a condom to the wall and set fire to it.
 Koschmider had them arrested for trying to burn the theater down.
 They spent the night in jail and were deported the next day.
 Lennon joined them back in Liverpool a few days later.

-In March 1961, a month after Harrison turned 18, they returned to Hamburg, where they stayed for three months and backed up Tony Sheridan – another Brit who was having success in Hamburg – for a recording session.
+The Beatles returned to Hamburg in March 1961, a month after Harrison turned 18, staying for three months and backing up Tony Sheridan – another Brit who was having success in Hamburg – for a recording session.
 However, when this residency ended, Sutcliffe decided to stay in Germany with Kirchherr.

 On April 10, 1962, three days before the Beatles’ final stint in Hamburg, Sutcliffe died of a brain hemorrhage.

-In 2008, a park at the intersection of the Reeperbahn and Grosse Freiheit was created and named Beatles-Platz.
+A park at the intersection of the Reeperbahn and Grosse Freiheit was created in 2008 and named Beatles-Platz.
 Situated atop black pavement designed to look like a vinyl record stands five statues representing the Beatles as a reminder of the importance of the city in the group’s development.